fawda123/SWMPr/README.md

 In development!

-Data are accessed through a SOAP client interface on the centralized data management office and converted to R objects for analysis
+Data are accessed through a SOAP client interface on the centralized data management office (CDMO) and converted to R objects for analysis.  <bold>User's IP address must be registered with CDMO database, see contact info in the link.</bold> More info on the CDMO web services and available functions are <a href="http://cdmo.baruch.sc.edu/webservices.cfm">here</a>

-Data retrieval uses SSOAP package, currently off CRAN but accessible at <a href="http://www.omegahat.org/R">http://www.omegahat.org/R</a>
+Data retrieval uses SSOAP package, currently removed from CRAN but accessible at <a href="http://www.omegahat.org/R">http://www.omegahat.org/R</a>

-More info on the CDMO web services and available functions are <a href="http://cdmo.baruch.sc.edu/webservices.cfm">here</a>

 ---
 <H5>to do</H5>

-test functions for retrieving data (common column name format?)
+test functions for retrieving data

-create swmp data class - sort of done

-add 'fieldlist' to date range function
+create cleanup, combine functions

 ---
 <H5>random</H5>